jacknpoe/todos_juros/README.md

 There are, in some solutions, safeguards for incorrect values ​​for a real application.
 These are zero and negative values.
 In some languages ​​it is not verified, as it was understood that the target audience of these languages ​​would not make this type of mistake.

 Some implementations will not be maintained because they were done in trial versions of paid development environments such as Embarcadero Delphi and EiffelStudio.

+Languages ​​that will not have the solution, as they do not support the necessary resources: Solidify (does not have floating point numbers), Scratch (does not have exponentiation), Self and Bash (does not have exponentiation of floating point numbers).

 The most common output for tests is: